ahuacate/pve-medialab/README.md

 ```

 ### 4.2 Create a Ubuntu 16.04 LXC for Jellyfin - Ubuntu 16.04
-Now using the web interface `Datacenter` > `Create CT` and fill out the details as shown below (whats not shown below leave as default):
+Now using the Proxmox web interface `Datacenter` > `Create CT` and fill out the details as shown below (whats not shown below leave as default):

 | Create: LXC Container | Value |
 | :---  | :---: |